 What, then, did Jesus mean in Matthew 5:17-20, where He says, “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill.
 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.
 For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven”?

 And what commandments did Jesus mean when He said, “Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven”?
 Most assume that he means the Ten Commandments.
 But He never says this.
 To properly understand, we must look to the context.
-And the context shows us that Jesus must be referring to the commandments He is about to give.
-The commandments of the New Covenant—commandments that, by the way, are continued through the rest of the New Covenant and are summed in one word, love.
+And the context shows us that Jesus must be referring to the commandments He is about to give—the commandments that are summed in one word, love.
 And love is something that only God works in us.

 And how can our righteousness exceed that of the scribes and Pharisees?
+How can we be perfect as our Father in heaven is perfect?
 There is only one way.
 Jesus Christ was perfect.
 He embodied perfect righteousness.
 And His perfect righteousness is imputed to us if we believe on Him alone as our Savior.
-That is the only way to exceed the righteousness of the scribes and Pharisees.
-We know that in this life we do not perfectly keep Jesus’ commandments because our carnality does not allow us to perfectly and consistently love.
+That is the only way to exceed the righteousness of the scribes and Pharisees, and that is the only way to be perfect as our heavenly Father is perfect.
+We know that in this life we do not perfectly keep God’s standards because our carnality does not allow us to perfectly and consistently love.
 But Jesus Christ is our righteousness, and, that being so, it is impossible for us to be condemned.
 As John says, “Whosoever is born of God doth not commit sin; for his seed remaineth in him: and he cannot sin, because he is born of God.”
 There is no condemnation to them which are in Christ Jesus, as Romans 8:1 says.
 We always remain perfectly righteous when we are robed with the imputed righteousness of Jesus Christ.
 Beware of those who are now rising up who say that only Jesus’ death on the cross is imputed to us (His passive obedience, as they say), but not His righteous life or active obedience.
 This thinking will only draw you into an impossible attempt at a works salvation.